CCH0124/english-learning/food.md

 # Homework
 1. Sweet potato ball
 ```
-Sweet potato ball are chewy and crispy.
-When it is hot.
+Sweet potato balls are chewy and crispy when  they are hot.
 ```
 2. ping bloob cake
 ```
-Ping bloob cake taste chewy.
-When it is grill.
+Pig blood cake tastes chewy when it is grilled.
 ```
 3. stinky tofu
 ```
-Stinky tofu taste crispy and salty.
+SLnky tofu tastes crispy and salty.
 ```
 4. taco ball
 ```
-I like cheese flavor taco ball.
-It is salty and crispy.
+I like cheese flavor taco balls.
+They are salty and crispy.
 ```
 5. chicken breast
 ```
 Chicken breast is bland and tender.
-I sometime eat it after sport.
+I someLme eat it after doing sport.
 ```